We will generally only admit young people to the reading rooms unaccompanied by an adult if they are aged 16 or over.

 School students aged 16 and over are welcome to use the Library to consult material which is not available elsewhere.

 This would normally be for the purposes of a specific class assignment, an Advanced Higher dissertation or for a personal project.
-You will be issued with a school student's card if you have provided appropriate evidence of identity and address.
+You will be issued with a library card if you have provided appropriate evidence of identity and address.